Mbed-TLS/mbedtls-framework/docs/architecture/config-check-framework.md

 For the reasons described above, we maintain a “shadow file” that contains the list of configuration option.
 This file is checked into version control, and must be updated whenever a configuration option is added.

-The script `tests/scripts/check_option_lists.py` checks that the shadow file `scripts/data_files/config-options-current.txt` is up to date.
-Run `tests/scripts/check_option_lists.py -u` to update the shadow file.
+The script `tests/scripts/check_committed_generated_files.py` checks that the shadow file `scripts/data_files/config-options-current.txt` is up to date.
+Run `tests/scripts/check_committed_generated_files.py -u options` to update the shadow file.
+Note that this script may require Python packages listed in `scripts/maintainer.requirements.txt`, and as of TF-PSA-Crypto 1.2, these packages are incompatible with the official minimum Python version for user-facing scripts.

 ## Validation